-Peer on peer abuse/harm can be a one-off serious incident or an accumulation of incidents.
+Child on Child abuse/harm can be a one-off serious incident or an accumulation of incidents.
 It can involve physical, emotional or sexual abuse.
-Peer on peer abuse/harm involves someone who abuses a 'vulnerability' or power imbalance to harm another and have the opportunity or be in an environment where this is possible.
-While perpetrators of peer-on-peer abuse/harm pose a risk to others, they are often victims of abuse themselves.
+Child on Child abuse/harm involves someone who abuses a 'vulnerability' or power imbalance to harm another and have the opportunity or be in an environment where this is possible.
+While perpetrators of child-on-child abuse/harm pose a risk to others, they are often victims of abuse themselves.

-We recognise that even if there are no reported cases of peer-on-peer abuse, such abuse may still be taking place and is simply not being reported.
+We recognise that even if there are no reported cases of child-on-child abuse, such abuse may still be taking place and is simply not being reported.

-We recognise that it is more likely that girls will be victims and boys' perpetrators, but that all peer-on-peer abuse is unacceptable and will be taken seriously
+We recognise that it is more likely that girls will be victims and boys' perpetrators, but that all child-on-child abuse is unacceptable and will be taken seriously.